Star in the Night: Background

 The short film Star in the Night deals with a modern retelling of the Nativity story and also adds some elements from A Christmas Carol to it.
 Saul Elkins wrote the screenplay; the story was by Robert Finch.
 Produced with a rather small budget and character actors, it was the directorial debut of Don Siegel, who later directed thriller feature films like Dirty Harry.
 Previously Siegel had worked as a Warner Bros. montage and second unit director.
 The cinematography was by a young Robert Burks who later worked for Alfred Hitchcock.

 In 1946, Star in the Night won an Academy Award for Best Short Subject (Two-Reel) at the 18th Academy Awards.
 The Academy Award for Best Short Documentary Film was won by Hitler Lives, also directed by Don Siegel.
 After his success with both shorts he went on to make feature films.

+On December 16, 1948, the radio program Hallmark Playhouse featured a 30-minute adaptation re-titled “The Desert Shall Rejoice,” starring film actor John Hodiak as Nick.
+The radio version used most of the same basic story elements (e.g., the Nativity story; how Rosa decided to marry Nick) but with substantially revised dialogue and one significant new story element.